-Sun Conure parrots have nearly the entire rainbow on their bodies, with red, yellow and orange on their heads, chests, and wings, and green and blue tail and flight feathers.
+Sun conure parrots have nearly the entire rainbow on their bodies.
+These captivating birds have red, yellow, and orange on their heads, chests, and wings.
+Those colors are offset with a green and blue tail and flight feathers.

-They're also among the loudest parrot species around, so before adopting a Sun Conure, make sure you can handle the noise.
+These birds are also among the loudest parrot species around.
+Before adopting a sun conure, make sure you (and your neighbors) can handle the noise.

 03 of 10

-Scarlet Macaws are big, beautiful parrots with red, yellow, and blue feathers, and can be tempting for someone looking for a pet parrot.
+Scarlet macaws are big, beautiful parrots with red, yellow, and blue feathers.
+Their beauty can be very tempting for someone looking for a pet parrot.
 But it's important to consider more than their striking looks.
-These are large birds that require a great deal of space, time and attention.
+These are large birds that require a great deal of space, time, and attention.

 04 of 10